Skoricius/skoricius.github.io/content/posts/blog/parallelwindow/index.md

 Faul-tolerant computation had a long-standing scalability problem that we address in our recent paper: [Parallel window decoding enables scalable fault tolerant quantum computation](https://www.nature.com/articles/s41467-023-42482-1)

-Read more about this in my blog post on Riverlane's website!
+Read more about this in my blog post on Riverlane's website:

 https://www.riverlane.com/news/riverlane-publishes-landmark-paper-towards-useful-scalable-quantum-computing